Biron-BI/singer-node/README.md

 We are stricter about 'null' than target-postgres --> may come back to bite us later, should be checked

+We chose to base schema state on show create table request --> Not the cleanest but liek this we don't have to create temp table to compare

 ## Biron Notes